 - a.
-Enable or disable the RCM critical threshold.
+Enable or disable the Residual Operating Current, which is the critical threshold.
 Residual current greater than this value triggers Critical RCM state. - b.
 Enable or disable the RCM warning threshold.
 Residual current greater than this value triggers Warning RCM state. - c.
-Determine the residual current decrease to end Warning or Critical RCM state.

-For a model that detects residual current per inlet pole, the above fields are available for each pole.
-Configure them one by one.
+Determine the residual current decrease to end Warning or Critical RCM state. - For a model that detects residual current per inlet pole, the above fields are available for each pole.
+Configure them one by one. - d.

-- d.
 Click Save. - 4.
 Click 'Start Self Test' to run RCM self-test.